The Many Hats Worn By An Inbound Marketing Consultant

 Playbook recommendations are implemented over a multi-month period.
 Recommended actions can be implemented by:

-A combination of your staff and an inbound consultant
+A combination of your internal inbound marketer(s) and an inbound consultant

-The ongoing role of the inbound consultant is to make sure that the playbook recommendations are executed consistently.
+The ongoing role of the inbound consultant is to ensure that the playbook recommendations are executed consistently.

 The consultant should complement your internal team as an advisor and a contributor of content.

-There should be an ongoing knowledge transfer from the consultant to your team.
+There should be an ongoing transfer of knowledge from the consultant to your team members.

 Frequently Asked Questions